WalobwaD/React-Idle-Timer/README.md

 <h3 id="1">Definition</h3>

-<p>An idle timout is a feature implemented in most web applications for user activity detection.
+<p>An idle timeout is a feature implemented in most web applications for user activity detection.
   In simple terms, it is used to check whether a user has been inactive(away from the app or computer) for a specified amount of time.
   Often, an action gets executed after the time of inactivity set is exceeded.
 </p>